top of page

 About 25% or so of pickup truck owners tow something more than once a year.
 So around 3/4ths of truck owners tow something once a year, or less, including never.
 And since the majority of the towing that does happen is with a pickup or larger truck, then the percent of all people (including those that don't own a truck) towing something more than once a year is even less.
 It's a pretty safe bet that most people have never towed anything.
 So towing is not a concern for most people.
 Some, yes.
 But not most.

-Similarly as with cold weather, much is made of the fact that EV efficiency plummets when towing something.
+Similarly, as with cold weather, much is made of the fact that EV efficiency plummets when towing something.
 But again, this is true for ICE vehicles as well.

 But that really only matters when towing outside your local area.
 For local towing, less than 100-150 miles or so of tow driving per day, a full battery will suffice.
-And by charging at home, you'll save a ton of money by not buying gasoline especially when towing.
+And by charging at home, you'll save a ton of money by not buying gasoline, especially when towing.
 Towing in local city driving conditions wastes even more gasoline, getting on the low end of the MPG estimate.
-If you do a lot of local towing, say are you a contractor hauling a trailer, the amount of money you can save with an EV like the F-150 Lightning could be quite significant -- potentially thousands of dollars per year not spent on gasoline.
+If you do a lot of local towing, say you are a contractor hauling a trailer, the amount of money you can save with an EV like the F-150 Lightning could be quite significant, potentially thousands of dollars per year not spent on gasoline.

 And that F-150 Lightning, with 9.6 kW of power including a 240 Volt outlet, can power job site tools.
-No more noisy, stinky gasoline generators and no more hauling gasoline around to power them.
+No more noisy, stinky gasoline generators, and no more hauling gasoline around to power them.

-However, if you frequently tow a trailer or boat for long, one-way distances then you would be an edge case where an EV would not be recommended.
+However, if you frequently tow a trailer or boat for long, one-way distances, then you would be an edge case where an EV would not be recommended.
 At least for now.

 Charging at Home

 In the computer world, a "killer app" is an application that is so incredibly useful that it, all by itself, could make buying a computer worth it.
 For the personal computer, that killer app was Visicalc, an early spreadsheet program and predecessor to Lotus 1-2-3 and Excel.
 The "killer app" or maybe "killer feature" of owning an EV is the ability to "refuel" at home.

+Imagine if you had an unlimited-supply gas pump at home that dispenses gasoline costing around 75¢ per gallon.
+That'd be pretty sweet, yes?
+That's what a home EV charger is like.
 By charging at home, you'll never again need to visit a gas station unless you just gotta get some lottery tickets or beer.
-If you drive a lot, you can leave home each day with a "full tank".
+If you drive a lot, you can leave home each day with a "full tank."

 Never again stopping to buy gas.
 Just let that sink in for a minute.
 I'll wait...